Porsche 996 GT2: Specs, History, and Buying Guide

-The Porsche 996 GT2 is a twin-turbo, rear-wheel-drive 911 produced from 2001 to 2003.
-It makes 462 hp from a 3.6L flat-six, comes exclusively with a six-speed manual, and has no traction control or stability management.
-It earned the "Widowmaker" nickname because of how quickly it could overwhelm an unprepared driver.
+The Porsche 996 GT2 — officially the 911 GT2 — (2001 to 2003) makes 462 hp from a 3.6L twin turbo flat six.
+That configuration feeds power to the rear wheels only.
+It is rear wheel drive with a six speed manual and no traction or stability control.
+It earned the Widowmaker nickname for how quickly it could overwhelm an unprepared driver.
 Roughly 1,287 were built.

 Porsche 996 GT2 front three-quarter view